beykyle/elm/README.md

 print(sample)
 ```

-should print the `dict` with parameter names as keys and their values as values, something like:
+should print the `OrderedDict` with parameter names as keys and their values as values, something like:

 ```
 {